Sunday Worship - 10:30 AM - Sanctuary

 At First Presbyterian Church, Boise, we believe that we all are part of the one body of Christ, God's Church.
 If you are worshipping with us for the first or second or the hundredth time you are welcomed as a member of this faith community.
 We are brought together through our common relationship with God, all of us blessed with gifts from God.
 All are invited and encouraged to share those gifts in the ministries and mission of the church.
 We are each unique with a singular responsibility to share what God has given us individually as we join together as a congregation to further God's mission in the world.

 We have found that we are most faithful when there is a balance between giving and receiving, between serving and being served.
-As we travel along this faith journey together folks are invited to participate in a Boise First and You Class (for more information, refer to the "Boise First & You" tab located on this page) that is offered a number of times throughout the year.
-This class looks at our desire to build faith-filled relationships with God one another and the world and ways we can further that shared purpose through worship, fellowship and mission.
-Often our time together results in folks expressing a desire to stand before the congregation and express their desire to be received into formal membership in this congregation of God's church.
+As we travel along this faith journey together folks are invited to participate in a new membership class that is offered a number of times throughout the year.
+This class looks at the desire we can further that shared purpose through worship, fellowship and mission.
+Often this time together results in folks expressing a desire to stand before the congregation and express their desire to be received into formal membership in this congregation of God's church.

 In "A Brief Statement of Faith" from The Book of Confessions [Part of The Constitution of the Presbyterian Church (U.S.A.)] we confess our trust that "The same Sprit who inspired the apostles and the prophets rules our faith and life in Christ through Scripture, engages us through the Word proclaimed, claims us in the waters of baptism, feeds us with the bread of life and the cup of salvation, and calls women and men to all ministries of the Church."
 John Calvin, a 16th century theologian of the Reformation, wrote, "We are not our own but the Lord's."
 Both of these statements become real for us as we celebrate the holy Sacrament of Baptism in the life of the congregation.
 Sacraments are part of the worship of the Church.
 We trust that they represent what God is doing in our lives.
 Baptism symbolizes the gift of God's unending grace as adults are baptized and welcomed into the Church or as the children of Church members are baptized as a sign that they are claimed and sealed as God's own forever.
 Our response to our baptisms is to live in gratitude to God, in repentance, faithfulness and discipleship.